 When we teach, we teach everyone; girls, boys, men and women to ensure a full community mindset shift and create a safe environment where all genders can thrive.

-Environmental action is the backbone to our work.
+A thriving world is our goal.
+It is also our area of innovation.
 We approach every project as a partnership with nature.
 We make sure we consider the impact of what we create.
 Our eco-toilets stop waste entering the environment, are built to last lifetimes, save millions of litres of water every year and create soil regenerating compost.

 In partnership with Cornell University and Tamil Nadu Agricultural University, we are currently leading a pioneering research programme into biochar and new forms of soil healing practises for smallholding farmers.